The Department of Neuroscience is a basic research department focusing on synaptic biology and glia biology.

 What We're Looking For

-- Knowledge and skills as typically acquired through a Bachelor’s degree in science and 3+ years of related laboratory experience OR a Master’s degree and up to one year of laboratory experience
+- Knowledge and skills typically acquired through the completion of a Bachelor’s degree in science and 3+ years of related laboratory experience OR a Master’s degree and up to one year of laboratory experience

 Salary is based on related experience, expertise, and internal equity; generally, new hires can expect pay between the minimum and midpoint of the range.